THE STAR

 within the story or surprised

 at what happens.
-He
+He seems to

 have a special liking for